 One of the most important actions you will need to take in Flywheel is setting your MACS.
 It is critical to how our algorithm works and impacts your spend.
-Be sure to set the bidding strategy in Seller/Vendor Central to 'dynamic bids - down only'.
+You have the ability to set MACS at the campaign or ad group level.

 How to determine your starting MACS